AceZhan/SubtitleGenerator/README.md

 # SubtitleGenerator

-Quick script for generate SRT files for MP4
+Quick script for generating SRT files for MP4